The first step for planning your site is to draw up a site map and write content (text and photos for each page) for it.

 How many pages will you need?
 What will be on them?
 Make a logical list of the pages that you will need and their contents.
 Think about what the customer will be looking for.
 Try to answer the questions that the user will be asking.
 These are the most common pages for small businesses:

-This is a basic site, but you may have more pages that you want to include.
+This is a basic site, but you may have more relevant pages that you want to include that make sense in your industry.

 Your Homepage has the overview or introduction about your business.
 You may want an About page, which tells the user about the business and/or the people in it.
 Then you may have a Products page or Services page.
 You might benefit from an image gallery.
 A gallery can show off your products, show before-and-after pictures, or show images depicting the services you provide.
 The Contact page gives contact information, map and a contact form.